harrison-caudill/pylink/README.md

  * Ability to export consistently-formatted PDF link budgets for communcation with external agencies.

- * Ability to easily produce graphs, such as pfd/4kHz for regulatory compliance.
+ * Ability to easily produce graphs, such as pfd/4kHz, for regulatory compliance.

  * Ability to easily solve for required values within a link budget.

  * Ability to tag components with arbitrary values, such as datasheet links, descriptions, and part numbers.

+ * Creation of more generalized models for calculating whatever you want (see `examples/midlife_crisis.py`).

+ * Ease the building of monte-carlo simulations (FIXME: need example).

 Installation